 Bitcoin mining activity cryptocurrency could rise as high as $64000 next year.
 This report was published by the investment research firm Fundstrat on Thursday.
 Fundstrat co-founder Tom Lee is the only major strategist to cover Bitcoin.
-Last July he issued his first formal report regarding cryptocurrency when Bitcoin traded around $2540.
+Last July, he issued his first formal report regarding cryptocurrency when Bitcoin traded at around $2540.

 We believe the current power of hash power growth supports a BTC price of about $36000 by the end of 2019, with a $20000-$64000.
 The primary net sellers in our view, are bitcoin miners, and the rest are transactions between Bitcoin investors.

 The release of the next generation of rig hardware should trigger a new round of capex as well as hash power growth, which could accelerate if BTC price appreciates – Sam Doctor, head of data sciences and research, Fundstrat